zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

       --version             show versions of exporter and zhmcclient library and exit

-      --help-creds          show help for HMC credentials file and exit

-      --help-metrics        show help for metric definition file and exit
+      --help-config         show help for exporter config file and exit

 Size of log files and terminal output